 Reusing Old Christmas Cards To Style A Vintage Printers Tray

-Keeping with the theme of printing and letterpress I made my own letter blocks for the tray spelling out one of my favourite Christmas phrases.
-“Pa Rum Pum Pum Pum” from the chorus of the “The Little Drummer Boy”
+Keeping with the theme of printing and letterpress, I made my letter blocks for the tray.
+I used them to spell out one of my favourite Christmas phrases, “Pa Rum Pum Pum Pum” from the chorus of “The Little Drummer Boy“.

 What You Need to Style A Vintage Printers Tray

 - Last year’s Christmas cards – If you didn’t happen to keep the previous year’s Christmas cards to repurpose, you could find many vintage images on sites such as Pictureboxblue to download.
 Also, Christmas catalogues and magazines are good sources for Christmas images.

 - Length of wood that can be cut up into pieces small enough to fit into the vintage printers tray compartments

 - Red chalk paint, white paint and dark wood wax